sdl002/Docker_multistaging/README.md

 Docker image layers are sort of like git commits, they store the difference between the previous and current version.

 However, layers use space, and the more layers that you have, the heavier your final image will be.
-Git repositories are similar,as the he size of your repo increases with the number of layers (Git has to store all the changes between commits).
+Git repositories are similar, as the size of your repo increases with the number of layers (Git has to store all the changes between commits).

+Keep this in mind

+# 4. A note on AWS and its lack of cache (by default)

+By default, AWS does not utilize cache.
+There are ways to turn it on (ask Josh :) ), but I have found that with a large build using multistaging can be useful.